exercism/rust/exercises/practice/bob/.approaches/introduction.md

 ## Which approach to use?

-Which to use is pretty much a matter of personal preference.
+Which to use is pretty much a matter of personal preference, but the `if` statements and `match` approaches may be considered to be more idiomatic.

 - To compare the performance of the approaches, check out the [Performance article][article-performance].